 Side effects of bronchodilators are:

 These bronchodilator side effects tend to occur more with oral forms (pills and liquids that you swallow) than with inhaled forms.
 However, sometimes even with inhaled forms these can occur.
 They generally go away as your body adjusts to the medication.
 If they are bothersome or continue to occur, you should contact your doctor.

 5. Can Asthma Drugs Affect my Baby if I'm Pregnant?

 It is normal for mothers-to-be to feel uneasy taking medications while pregnant.
-However, if a pregnant woman has asthma, it is especially important that her asthma is well controlled not only for her own health but also for the health and development of her unborn child.
+However, if a pregnant woman has asthma, it is especially important that their asthma is well controlled not only for their own health but also for the health and development of their unborn child.
 If you are pregnant or thinking of becoming pregnant, discuss your asthma with your doctor so your airways can be stabilized and appropriate medications prescribed.
 The risks of uncontrolled asthma in pregnancy are greater than the risks of necessary prescribed asthma drugs.

 6. How Can I Prevent Asthma Symptoms After Exercise?